 “His heart was drawn to Dinah daughter of Jacob; he loved the young woman [han-na-‘ă-rā, הַֽנַּעֲרָ֔] and spoke tenderly to her.”
 (Genesis 34:3)

-If someone is not aware of how precise and exacting Torah scribes are, one might think this a simple typo—a technical error.
-But knowing of the preciseness with which Torah scholars transcribe each Torah scroll, one would know that the removal of the letter hey was not a mistake, but rather a deliberate act.
+If someone is not aware of how precise and exacting Torah scribes are, one might think this a simple typo — a technical error.
+However, because Torah scholars are hyper-precise as they transcribe each Torah scroll, we can conclude that the removal of the letter hey was not a mistake, but rather a deliberate act.

 It perhaps suggests that Dinah’s solo jaunt into the city was made without awareness of her vulnerability.

 Dinah went into the city only to visit the women of the land, not the men.
 As the sister of 12 brothers, the longing for female company her own age could be considered quite natural.
 She may have felt safe in the land, as well, since her family lived in the area in peace, having bought the land they dwelled on from the sons of Hamor.

 We do not know the exact circumstances.
 Yet, it seems that Dinah went out with the confidence of a young man, not conscious of the dangers of entering the city alone as a young woman.

 Even today women need to recognize their vulnerabilities and walk in wisdom, not putting themselves in situations where purity or sanctity of mind, soul, and/or body could be endangered.
 Of course, parents, both spiritual and legal, have a responsibility to teach, warn, and advise their children about these realities before they put themselves in danger.

 Whatever her reasoning was, Dinah bears some responsibility for venturing out alone, while Shechem carries the full responsibility for his criminal and violent act toward a defenseless woman.